-The Reading Clinic was founded in 2002 by Jan MacLean, an occupational therapist and the mother of children with reading and math learning disabilities.
+The Reading Clinic was founded in 2002 by Jan MacLean, an Occupational Therapist and the mother of children with reading and math learning disabilities.
 Her journey to find the best treatment for her own children prompted an extensive review of the available research.
-What she learned is that the most common form of reading disabilities are neurologically based, and believed to be responsive to specialized, intensive treatment.
-Unfortunately, this approach was not available in Ontario, so Jan and her children travelled to intensive intervention clinics in the US & Canada, where her children received intensive daily instruction for eight weeks.
+What she learned is that the most common form of reading disabilities are neurologically based and believed to be responsive to specialized, intensive treatment.
+Unfortunately, this approach was not available in Ontario, so Jan and her children traveled to intensive intervention clinics in the U.S. and Canada where her children received intensive daily instruction for eight weeks.
 Having experienced tremendous success, Jan’s children returned to their regular classrooms in Kingston with the reading and writing skills they needed to continue their education.

-Her children’s success convinced Jan that this type of service needed to be available in Eastern Ontario, and she became committed to learning the necessary skills to become a specialized reading therapist.
-After investigating a variety of programs, Jan teamed up with Jennifer Harrison and together they trained in a number of Multi-Sensory Structured Language programs, including the Orton-Gillingham approach.
+Her children’s success convinced Jan that this type of service needed to be available in Eastern Ontario, so she became committed to learning the necessary skills to become a Specialized Reading Therapist.
+After investigating a variety of programs, Jan teamed up with Jennifer Harrison and together they trained in a number of Multi-Sensory Structured Language Programs, including the Orton-Gillingham Approach.
 Together, they blended the best practices and principles of the various programs to create a the Yes!
 Reading Program.
 The Yes!
 Reading Program is structured and sequenced, but also flexible enough to meet the individual needs of each student.
 It is also a program that continually evolves as the science of how we read continues to educate us as to the best methods of intervention for struggling students.

-Jennifer Harrison received her BA (Hons)in Art History and English at Queen’s University.
-She has been the co-founder and Assistant Director at The Reading Clinic since its inception in 2002.
-As a reading therapist, Jennifer has spent well over six thousand hours working one-on-one with clients ranging in age from 5 to 18.
-She instructs both parent and professional courses at the Clinic.
+Jennifer Harrison received her B.A.Hons in Art History and English at Queen’s University.
+She has been the Co-founder and Assistant Director at The Reading Clinic since its inception in 2002.
+As a Reading Therapist, Jennifer has spent well over six thousand hours working one-on-one with clients ranging in age from 5 to 18.
+She instructs both parent and professional courses at The Reading Clinic.
 Jennifer’s artistic talent and creativity have resulted in many reading games and decodable materials that are used to reinforce lessons and provide fun for our students.
 She has also written and illustrated numerous phonetically-controlled stories to add to our ever-growing library.
-Jennifer is an Associate member of the Academy of Orton-Gillingham Practioners and Educators (AOGPE), and a member of the International Dyslexia Association (IDA).
+Jennifer is an Associate Member of the Academy of Orton-Gillingham Practioners and Educators, (AOGPE) and a Member of the International Dyslexia Association, (IDA).

-In 2006, Heather re-directed her career to work specifically with children with learning differences.
-She completed further studies and intensive training in the Orton-Gillingham approach to teaching reading.
+Ten years ago, Heather re-directed her career to work specifically with children with learning differences.
+She completed further studies and intensive training in the Orton-Gillingham Approach to teaching reading.
 She has worked for the B.C.
-Muslim School as a resource room teacher, as well as the Learning Disabilities Association B.C., and REACH Learning Centre, Vancouver B.C..
-Since 2008 she has enjoyed being part of the team at The Reading Clinic.
+Muslim School as a resource room teacher as well as the Learning Disabilities Association B.C., REACH Learning Centre and has operated a private tutoring business both in B.C. and in Kingston, ON.
+Since 2008, she has enjoyed being part of the team at The Reading Clinic.

-Heather brings experience, dedication, creativity, compassion and a sense of fun to her work with students at the Clinic.
+Heather brings experience, dedication, creativity, compassion and a sense of fun to her work with students at The Reading Clinic.

-Jade instructs the Math program at the Reading Clinic.
-Her intervention strategies draw from well-researched best teaching practises, her knowledge and experience with Singapore Math, Orton Gillingham Math, Math.U.See, and her certification in Dyscalculia Studies with The College of Teachers, UK.
-She received her BA(Hons) from the University of Manitoba, is an Associate member of the Academy of Orton-Gillingham Practioners and Educators (AOGPE) and a Certified Practioner of Triple P-Positive Parenting Program, an evidence-based parenting program used in 17 countries including Canada.
+Jade instructs the Math Program at The Reading Clinic.
+Her intervention strategies draw from well-researched best teaching practices, knowledge and experience with Singapore Math, Orton-Gillingham Math, Math.U.See and her Certification in Dyscalculia Studies with The College of Teachers, U.K. She received her B.A.Hons from the University of Manitoba, is an Associate Member of the Academy of Orton-Gillingham Practioners and Educators, (AOGPE) and a Certified Practitioner of Triple P-Positive Parenting Program, an evidence-based parenting program used in 17 countries including, Canada.

-Jade has 18 years of extensive experience as an educational therapist and parent trainer working in hospitals, childcare agencies, schools, and various social agencies.
-Recognition for her work includes invitations to present at the Vancouver OG Conference, workshops and nomination for the Triple P Practioner Award in 2006.
+Jade has 18 years of extensive experience as an Educational Therapist and Parent Trainer working in hospitals, childcare agencies, schools and various social agencies.
+Recognition for her work includes invitations to present at the Vancouver O.G.
+Conference, workshops and a nomination for the Triple “P” Practitioner Award in 2006.